WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 Through properties and [`steps`](/blueprints/steps) in the blueprint, you can configure the initial setup of your theme in the Playground instance.

-### Importing content for your demo
+### Providing content for your demo

 One of the things you may want to do to provide a good demo of your theme via Playground is to load default content to better highlight the features of your theme.
 This default content may include images or other assets.

-There are several blueprint steps and strategies you can use to import content in the theme you want to display in the Playground instance:
+There are several blueprint steps and strategies you can use to import content (or generate it) in the theme you want to display in the Playground instance:

 #### `importWxr`